CodeIntelligenceTesting/jazzer.js/packages/fuzzer/README.md

 5. In our CMake configuration, we set up compiler-rt as an external project;
    CMake fetches and builds it before compiling our own code against it.

 To debug build issues, it's often useful to start with a plain `cmake-js compile` or `cmake-js recompile`, which just invokes CMake with a few extra arguments that help it to find the Node headers and such.

-When working on the plugin's C++ code, you may want to use a language server like `clangd` for IDE features.
+When working on the addon's C++ code, you may want to use a language server like `clangd` for IDE features.
 CMake is configured to emit a `compile_commands.json` file, so the language server should work after the first `npm install`.